-You would likely only have one CTA at the bottom of your post once your audience has ready (or skimmed) your page with the CTA button to download your eBook.
+You would likely only have one CTA at the bottom of your post once your audience has read (or skimmed) your page with the CTA button to download your free eBook.

 Any more, and it can overwhelm your reader and come across as too pushy.

-However, for a longer blog post, let’s say 1500 words or more, having a CTA midway and then again at the bottom of the blog to download the eBook will serve you, as your potential customers will be reminded to take action.
+However, for a longer blog post, let’s say 1500 words or more, having a CTA midway and then again at the bottom of the blog to download the free eBook is a great way to remind your potential customers to take action.

 In fact, designing your CTA in the middle of your webpage is a unique and effective way to drive action.